stakewise/v3-operator/README.md

 Validators 513571, 513572, 513861 exits successfully initiated
 ```

-### Update Vaults state (Harvest Vaults)
+### Update Vault state (Harvest Vault)

 Updating the _Vault state_ distributes the Vault fee to the Vault fee address and updates each staker's position.
 If an
 ERC-20 token was chosen during Vault creation, the Vault specific ERC-20 reprices based on the rewards/penalties since
 the previous update and the Vault fees are distributed in newly minted ERC-20 tokens.

 By default, each _Vault state_ gets updated whenever a user interacts with the Vault (deposit, withdraw, etc.), with a
 12 hours cooldown.
-Vault state can also be updated by the Vault operator(s) by passing the `--harvest-vault` flag to the
+Vault state can also be updated by the Vault Operator(s) by passing the `--harvest-vault` flag to the
 Operator Service `start` command.
 Harvest occurs every 12 hours and the gas fees are paid by the hot wallet linked to
 the Operator Service.